Skills: Naval Architecture

 - Good communicator both written, verbal and technical to make complex terminology simple for the benefit of others (E)

 - Good client or support contractor relationship skills at various levels of seniority and diverse cultures (E)

-- Specific vision abilities for this job are required (all those who carry out field works should have this Validated by undergoing an annual eye test)
+- Specific vision abilities for this job are required (all those who carry out field inspection works should have this validated by undergoing an annual eye test)